benjamin-maynard/kubernetes-cloud-mysql-backup/README.md

 ### S3 - Example Kubernetes Cronjob

 An example of how to schedule this container in Kubernetes as a cronjob is below.
 This would configure a database backup to run each day at 01:00am.
-The AWS Secret Access Key, and Target Database Password are stored in secrets.
+The AWS Secret Access Key, Target Database Password and Slack Webhook URL are stored in secrets.

 ```
 apiVersion: v1